 Dr. Xiaoxuan Liu and Professor Alastair Denniston at University Hospitals Birmingham NHS Foundation Trust

-University Hospitals Birmingham NHS Foundation Trust and partners will lead STANDING Together, an international consensus process to develop standards for datasets underpinning AI systems, to ensure they are diverse, inclusive and can support development of AI systems which work across all demographic groups.
+University Hospitals Birmingham NHS Foundation Trust and partners will lead STANDING Together, an international consensus process to produce standards for datasets underpinning AI systems, to ensure they are diverse, inclusive and can support the development of AI systems which work across all demographic groups.
 The resulting standards will help inform regulators, commissioners, policy-makers and health data institutions on whether AI systems are underpinned by datasets which represent everyone and don’t risk leaving underrepresented and minority groups behind.

 As part of the Topol Review in 2019, it was recommended that the NHS should develop a workforce able and willing to transform into a world leader in the effective usage of healthcare AI and robotics.

 The first report argues that confidence in AI used in healthcare can be increased by establishing its trustworthiness through the governance and robust implementation of these technologies.

 In the context of clinical decision making, once trustworthiness in AI technologies has been established, high confidence in AI-derived information may not always be desirable.
 For example, a clinician may accept an AI recommendation uncritically, potentially due to time pressure or limited experience in the clinical task - a tendency referred to as automation bias.